RobTillaart/LC7822/README.md

 The library has two modi operandi.

-The first is if the **sPin** has a hardwired connection, meaning the device has a hardcoded address.
+The first mode operandi is if the **sPin** has a hardwired connection, meaning the device has a hard coded / wired address.
 Then the sPin does not need to be set in the constructor (or set to 255).
-The user muset set the address in the **begin(address)** call so the device uses the right address to communicate.
+The user must set the address in the **begin(address)** call so the device uses the correct address to communicate.
-This mode is used if the library needs to control one device, or two devices that share the data, clock and se pins.
+This mode is used if the library needs to control only one device, or two devices that share the data, clock and ce pins.
 See example **LC7822_two_device.ino**

-In the second mode operandi, is meant when there are more than two devices that share the data, clock and se pins.
+The second mode operandi is used when there are more than two devices that share the data, clock and ce pins.
 Every device needs to have an unique **sPin** which works as a select pin as it changes the active address of the device.
 See section about address below.
 By setting all **sPins** to LOW and only one to HIGH one of the devices is selected.
-The library takes care of this.
 In this scenario the **begin()** function must be called **without** an address.
+The library takes care of the addressing.
 See example **LC7822_multi.ino**